ITManagerCOH/security-policies/incident-response-process/index.md

 ### Incident classification

-An incident is an adverse event which affects GEOGO’s infrastructure or business operations in such a way that it compromises our ability to deliver the service customers expect.
+An incident is an adverse event which affects CloudOnHire’s infrastructure or business operations in such a way that it compromises our ability to deliver the service customers expect.
 A vulnerability is not necessarily an incident;
 for example, a vulnerability not being actively exploited may require action,